 Shadow Dorset Council

 One result of Parliament's approval of the structural change orders was that it legally created a new 'Shadow Dorset Council'.
-This will now plan and implement the creation of the new 'Dorset Council'.
+This is planning and implementing the creation of the new 'Dorset Council'.
 The Shadow Dorset Council consists of all the 174 councillors, some double hatted, for the existing six county/borough/district councils that exist now in the future 'Dorset Council' area.

 The 'Shadow Dorset Council' has appointed a chairman, deputy chairman, committees and interim statuary officers.
 The leader and deputy leader of the council were subsequently decided at the first meeting of its Executive Committee.